thefossclub/CodeofConduct/README.md

 ## Reporting Violations

-To report a violation of this Code of Conduct, please email us at [official TFC email address] with details of the incident, including location and names of individuals present.
+To report a violation of this Code of Conduct, please email us at [fossclub@proton.me] with details of the incident, including location and names of individuals present.

 ## License